Jiayi-Wang-Joey/variant-comparison/README.md

 All GIAB raw sequencing files (BAM or FASTQ) are publicly available.
 Please refer the paper for the links.
 In addition, all figures can be generated from the Snakemake.
+The output VCFs can be found on [Zenodo](https://zenodo.org/records/19857089).

 ### Contact
 If you have any question regarding the code, please contact jiayi.wang2@uzh.ch.